AutoQML/Benchmarking-Automated-Machine-Learning-Methods-for-Price-Forecasting-Applications/README.md

 ### Arguments

-The execution can be controled via the following arguments, which can be modified within the control.sh file
+The execution can be controled via the following arguments, which can be modified within the control.sh file.

 - **algorithms**: define the methods that should be executed
 - **measurements**: set the number of repetitions